bamlab/ecoappscore/WazeExample.md

 ### Performances

-- For the **flashlight score** indicator, we did the measurement with Flashlight cloud and found a score of 60, which gives the app a score of D.
+- For the **Flashlight score** indicator, we did the measurement with Flashlight cloud and found a score of 60, which gives the app a score of D.
 ![](./assets/WazeFlashlightScore.png)

 ### Storage usage